Fracton Spin Liquid and Exotic Frustrated Phases in Ising-like Octochlore Magnets: Phase Diagram

-$\bm{\circ}$ $\bm{\cramped{E_u \fragmented A_{1u}}}$ --- Denoted in the phase diagram by a hatched green-cyan arc, this phase is the focus of \cref{sec:spin_nematic}.
-In this phase, the single-octahedron ground states are the fragmented configurations shown in \cref{fig:E_irrep_fragmentation}(a).
+$\bm{\circ}$ $\bm{\cramped{E_u \fragmented A_{1u}}}$ \textbf{(Spin Nematic)} --- Denoted in the phase diagram by a hatched green-cyan arc, this phase is discussed in \cref{sec:spin_nematic}.
+Here, the single-octahedron ground states are the fragmented configurations shown in~\cref{fig:E_irrep_fragmentation}(b).
 This phase sits opposite the fracton CSL, in particular, it contains the point where the Hamiltonian is given by $-\widetilde{H}_{\text{X-cube}}$ [\cref{eq:H_X-cube}], marked in the phase diagram with a green disk.
-Therefore, its ground states can be viewed as a maximal packing of the $E_u$-charged lineon quasiparticles.
-Using Monte Carlo, we identify two finite-temperature transitions upon cooling: the first develops uniaxial nematic order, with symmetry reducing from cubic to tetragonal; the second develops biaxial nematic order, further reducing the symmetry to orthorhombic.
-These are detected by the global quadrupole tensor order parameter,
+Therefore, its ground states can be viewed as a maximal packing of the $E_u$-charged lineon quasiparticle excitations of the X-cube CSL---a \emph{fracton crystal}.
+We show that this system harbors a subextensive ground state degeneracy and exhibits low-energy emergent subsystem symmetries, where certain subsets of chains can be flipped independently in the ground state manifold.
+Using Monte Carlo simulations, we identify two finite-temperature transitions upon cooling: the first signals the development of uniaxial nematic order, with symmetry reducing from cubic to tetragonal; the second brings about a biaxial nematic order, further reducing the symmetry to orthorhombic.
+These are characterized by the global quadrupole tensor order parameter which measures the staggered quadrupole density,

-where $N_{\o}$ is the number of octahedra in the lattice, normalized so that $\Tr[Q^2]\leq 1$.
-The transition to uniaxial order can be readily described in the Landau symmetry-breaking paradigm, where the system lowers its free energy energetically by turning on the quadrupolar order parameter.
-However, we demonstrate that the transition to biaxial order is fluctuation-driven: by ordering along a second axis, the system is able to support deconfined antiferro-spinons, which are free to disorder chains along the third axis, maximizing entropy and thereby minimizing the free energy, preventing the selection of a unique ground state out of subextensively many.
+where $N_{\o}$ is the number of octahedra in the lattice, normalized so that $\Tr[Q^2]\leq 1$, with $Q^{\alpha\beta}_{\o}$ defined in \cref{eq:irrep_multipoles}.
+The transition to uniaxial order can be readily described in the Landau symmetry-breaking paradigm, where the system lowers its free energy by developing quadrupolar order.
+The transition to biaxial order, however, is fluctuation-driven: by ordering along a second axis, the system is able to support deconfined antiferro-spinons which disorder chains along the third axis, thereby maximizing entropy and minimizing the free energy.
+At low temperatures, the system behaves as effectively decoupled and disordered one-dimensional chains, providing a clean realization of spontaneous dimensional reduction~\cite{mishraDirectionalOrderingFluctuations2004,batistaGeneralizedElitzursTheorem2005,XuReductionEffectiveDimensionality2005,nussinovIntermediateSymmetriesElectronic2006,taharaAntiferromagneticIsingModel2007,nussinovCompassModelsTheory2015,makutaDimensionalReductionQuantum2021}.